 1. Retirement can be more expensive for single people

 When I help my customers understand what income they need in their retirement, I use the Retirement Living Standards figures to help with this.
 This shows that a single person spends around two-thirds of what a couple spends, mostly because we pay similar bills whether there’s one or two people in the house.
 Those with fewer relatives close by may also need to factor in other costs like long-term care for later in life.

 2. It can be harder to save when single

-Because the cost of running a household is similar, people living on their own spend an average of 92% of their disposable income on everyday costs, while two-adult households who spend only 83% of theirs 1.
+Because the cost of running a household is similar, people living on their own may find they spend more on everyday costs and bills than two-adult households who can split their costs.
 There might also be unexpected extra costs for single folk, like paying for tradespeople – DIY tasks are often a two-person job – or simply living more footloose and fancy-free.
 That means it can be trickier to put money into pensions and investments, even though it could be more needed.
 So…

 3. It’s worth reassessing your spending